msajidirfan/blazorboilerplate/src/BlazorBoilerplate.Shared/Dto/DtoLayer.md

 The majority of applications are using DTOs for passing the data from one layer to another.
 They are light-weight and are very useful.
 I have just summarized the information I have got.
 Please have a look at the below references.

-If Blazor Boilerplate in the future implements GraphQL this will alter the need for the Dto layer.
+If SNP Nucleus in the future implements GraphQL this will alter the need for the Dto layer.

 References
 https://www.c-sharpcorner.com/blogs/introduction-to-data-transfer-object